 - You can also make this in 2 (8 oz) ramekins.
 Follow instructions as written (be sure to grease the ramekins) and bake for 23–25 minutes.

 - This recipe can easily be tweaked.
 Add a small handful of chocolate chips.
 Add a couple tablespoons of raisins and ¼ teaspoon of cinnamon.
-Skip the caramel or chocolate sauce and drizzle with nutella that has been warmed until it can be drizzled.
+Or skip the caramel or chocolate sauce and drizzle with warmed nutella!